Cat Stevens: Early life (1948–1965)

-Steven Demetre Georgiou, born on 21 July 1948 in the Marylebone area of London, was the youngest child of a Cypriot father, Stavros Georgiou (1900–1978), and a Swedish mother, Ingrid Wickman (1915–1989).
+Steven Demetre Georgiou, born on 21 July 1948 in the Marylebone area of London, was the youngest child of a Greek Cypriot father, Stavros Georgiou (1900–1978), and a Swedish mother, Ingrid Wickman (1915–1989).
 He has an older sister, Anita (b.
 1937), and a brother, David Gordon.
 The family lived above the Moulin Rouge, a restaurant his parents operated on the north end of Shaftesbury Avenue, a short walk from Piccadilly Circus in the Soho theatre district of London.
 All family members worked in the restaurant.
 His parents divorced when he was about eight years old but continued to maintain the family restaurant and live above it.
 Stevens has a half-brother, George Georgiou, born in Greece, presumably from his father's first marriage in Greece.